AliceO2Group/WebUi/Framework/docs/guide/hyperscript-vnode.md

-# Guide - Hyperscript and vnode
+# Frontend - Hyperscript and vnode

-Web views are described by the DOM tree of the browser and can be manipulated with the [DOM API](https://www.google.ch/search?q=dom+api).
-This can be represented using HMTL usually, in a static and declarative way.
-Hyperscript is the same representation but it is dynamic and declarative using Javascript.
-Hyperscript is a non-standard function to represent a DOM element with its attributes and children.
-Here are the two equivalent representations:
+Web page view is described by the browser's DOM tree and can be manipulated using [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+It can also be represented using HTML in a static and declarative way.
+Hyperscript is a similar representation but it is dynamic and uses Javascript function to represent a DOM element with its attributes and children.
+Here are the two equivalent representations, HTML and Hyperscript respectively:

 ```html
 <h1 class="title">Hello</h1>